jcpetitto/NPC_mRNA_tracking/README.md

 microscopy into quantitative measurements of the nuclear pore complex (NPC) via labeling of pairs of nucleoporins (Nups) with sub-pixel precision.
-Originally developed for studying translocation of mRNA through NPC in yeast, the modular architecture supports diverse membrane analysis applications.
+Originally developed for studying translocation of mRNA through NPC in yeast, the modular architecture is designed to support diverse membrane analysis applications.

 **Key Innovation:** Systematic transformation from research prototype to production-ready, FAIR-compliant software demonstrating research software